Ten0/homeassistant_python_typer/README.md

 3. No code lacks variables and functions, so you repeat the same boxes (or almost the same boxes) multiple times.
 If you need to make ~ the same changes to multiple automations, it will take you many clicks per automation, whereas with code, factoring is not 50 clicks, so you've probably just already written a function, so you can probably just change that one function.
 Otherwise a "search in all files" will get you sorted in seconds.

 4. No-code lacks typing.
-If an entity becomes unavailable, or changes name, or you don't pass the right entity to a bluebrint, automations break, but noone will warn you.
+If an entity becomes unavailable, or changes name, or you don't pass the right entity to a blueprint, automations break, but noone will warn you.
 You only notice it when something doesn't work as expected, and then you spend a lot of time diagnosing why.
 With code, your editor immediately gives you a big red line in case of mistake, so that doesn't take any time.

 5. When you write no-code, you're actually already using 90% of the skills of a developer who writes programs using code:
    - Thinking about how to solve the problem on a high level (I want this to happen if this happens)